omerwyo/flix/README.md

-# flix
+# Flix

-Flutter web app that shows a couple of insights on Netflix trends
+A simple Flutter Web App to view some insights on a Netflix Dataset